 SELECTING ROUTER BITS.
 Chances are, you already have at least one of the most common template routing bits.
-A flush trim bit, like the one shown in the margin photo, is the perfect choice for templates designed to fit beneath the workpiece.
+A flush trim bit, like one shown in the photo above, is the perfect choice for templates designed to fit beneath the workpiece.
 With a bearing at the tip riding against the template, a flush trim bit levels the edge of the workpiece to match.

-But in some instances, when using a template with a hand-held router, you’ll need to attach the template to the top of the workpiece.
+But in some instances, when using a template with a hand-held router, you'll need to attach the template to the top of the workpiece.
 For this situation you have a couple of options.
-Usually, I turn to a pattern bit, also shown in the margin.
+Usually, I turn to a pattern bit, also shown in the photo above.

 Often mistakenly called a flush trim bit, a pattern bit has the bearing on the shank of the bit instead of at the tip.
 This allows you to secure a template on top of a workpiece and clamp them both to your bench to rout the shape.
-And pattern-style bits aren’t limited to straight cutters.
-The bowl-routing bit shown in the photos above is simply a different profile with a bearing on the shank to follow a template.
+And pattern-style bits aren't limited to straight cutters.
+The bowl-routing bit shown below is simply a different profile with a bearing on the shank to follow a template.

 GUIDE BUSHINGS.
 The other way to rout a pattern from above the workpiece is to use a guide bushing.
 The bushing locks into the hole in the baseplate of your router to follow a template.
 Bushings are available in several different diameters so you can use a variety of router bits with them.
 (You can see an example of a guide bushing in the router inlay kit shown in the box below.)